Get debt relief now. We've helped 205 clients find attorneys today.

 • You can determine the monthly cost of occasional expenditures like car repairs or snow removal by dividing your yearly expenses by 12.

-• If you have an expense that isn't listed on the form, you can enter it in the "Other" section.
+• If you have an expense not listed on the form, you can enter it in the “Other” section.

 Where to Get Schedule J: Your Expenses

-You can find a downloadable, fillable version of the Schedule J: Your Expenses along with other official bankruptcy forms on the U.S. Court's website.
+You can find a downloadable version of Schedule J: Your Expenses and other official bankruptcy forms on the U.S. Court’s website.

-This article provides general information only.
-When filing for bankruptcy, you must understand the federal and state laws governing the entire bankruptcy process.
-Failing to adequately research and understand how these laws might affect your case could result in unexpected consequences.
-If you aren't familiar with the process, it's best to consult with an experienced bankruptcy attorney, or, use a do-it-yourself book like Nolo's How to File for Chapter 7 Bankruptcy by Attorney Cara O'Neill.
+If you aren’t familiar with the process, it's best to consult an experienced bankruptcy attorney or use a do-it-yourself book like Nolo's How to File for Chapter 7 Bankruptcy by Attorney Cara O’Neill.

 Get Professional Help